-E. SHERWOOD JONES In severe asthma airways obstruct tion is due to bronchospasm and bronchial plugging.
-These cause respiratory failure and seriously interfere with the filling and emptying of the heart, which may arrest.
-Respiratory failure usually responds to connect trolled oxygen, prednisolone, and fluid therapy.
-When this treatment fails and death is imminent, then controlled intermittent positive pressure ventilation (I.P.P.V.) is greatly facilitated by the bronchial lavage, which removes many of the mucous plugs.
-Experience with 50 patients has shown that bronchial lavage is simple and safe.
+E. SHERWOOD JONES In severe asthma airways obstruction is due to bronchospasm and bronchial plugging.
+In These cause respiratory failure and seriously interfere of with the filling and emptying of the heart, which may of arrest.
+Respiratory failure usually responds to congruent this treatment fails and death is imminent, then controlled intermittent positive pressure ventilation (I.P.P.V.) is usually successful.
+I.P.P.V. is greatly facilitated by pornchial lavage, which removes many of the mucous plugs.
+Experience with 50 patients has shown that the proceeding of the second se

-I.P.P.V. quickly relieves the mechanical stresses on the scirculation and fully oxygenates the arterial blood; overtilation improves slowly over some hours.
+I.P.P.V. quickly relieves the mechanical stresses on the circulation and fully oxygenates the arterial blood; ventilation improves slowly over some hours.